postlund/pyatv/docs/connecting.rst

 Code Example: Manual details
 ----------------------------
-Manually specifying the required details is not that hard either:
+Manually specifying the required details is not that hard either (also here you need to logout):

 .. code:: python